Program Overview

 During the online portions, you’ll overview the theories and frameworks needed for diagnosis and treatment of acupuncture patients.
 You then explore these frameworks more practically in recorded demos on live patients.

 When you come to the Main Campus for the on-site portions, you’ll gather with classmates in live lectures on treating specific conditions, building on top of the online lectures.
-After an included catered lunch, you then split up into smaller lab groups allowing you to locate and discuss acupuncture points on live animals facilitated by TAs certified in acupuncture.
+After an included catered lunch, you then split up into smaller lab groups allowing you to locate and discuss acupuncture points on live animals facilitated by instructors certified in acupuncture.

 Major Topics